Defending Your Home From Common Spring Pest Invaders

 Pavement ants establish their colonies in the ground outside a structure.
 They can quickly swarm an area that has any trace of food that can be used for the colony.
 These ants are identified by their dark brown or blackish coloring and are anywhere from an inch long or smaller.

 Carpenter ants, on the other hand, make their colonies in wood, which makes houses vulnerable to infestation.
 They can cause structural damage by nesting inside walls.
 They prefer wood that has been exposed to moisture.
 Some ways to identify if you have a carpenter ant infestation is to be on the lookout for piles of wood shavings that appear under pieces of wood.
 Also, if you hear any rustling sounds coming from inside the walls, it could be an infestation.

 Ants can enter a building in several different ways.
 Some of the most common ways these insects find their way into a home is through piping, the foundation, cracks in the home exterior, gaps in windows or doors, and vents.
-It’s a good practice to seal any gaps or possible points of entry.
+If you’re dealing with ants in the house in spring, it’s good practice to seal any gaps or possible points of entry.
 Along with that, be sure to eliminate food crumbs and standing water inside the home.